- Faith and Worship

 - How Do I...

 Worldwide, CRS works in Asia, Africa, Eastern Europe, Latin America and the Middle East.
-Most of the poorest people in the world are low-income farmers, and so a major focus of CRS is agricultural assistance.
-Other areas of focus are improving community health, promoting greater access to good education, providing an emergency response during natural disasters and humanitarian crises, care for people with HIV/AIDS and peace building.
+Some areas of focus are improving community health, agricultural assistance, water security, promoting greater access to good education, providing an emergency response during natural disasters and humanitarian crises, microfinance, youth and peace building.
 Visit the CRS website to learn more about their work overseas or get the latest news.

 CRS Rice Bowl is a Lenten program that seeks to educate participants on issues faced by the poor in the developing world and to raise funds for CRS' overseas development projects.
 For more information, visit the CRS Rice Bowl website.